hngjesse/imgtorch/README.md

-# ImgImp: Image Importer and Preprocessor for Classification Tasks
+# ImgTorch: Image Importer and Preprocessor for Classification Tasks
-`ImgImp` is a lightweight, dependency-conscious Python class for importing, preprocessing, and managing image datasets for machine learning projects using PyTorch.
+`ImgTorch` is a lightweight, dependency-conscious Python class for importing, preprocessing, and managing image datasets for machine learning projects using PyTorch.

 This tool helps automate the process of:
 - Collecting image file paths from organized folders